 "Unless the participants in a mediation agree otherwise …., no party, mediator, or other participant in a mediation may disclose any mediation communication to anyone who was not a participant in the mediation.
 A mediator may disclose a mediation communication to prevent harm to others to the extent such mediation communication would be admissible in a court proceeding.
 A mediator has the duty to disclose to a proper authority information obtained at a mediation session if required by law or if the mediator has a reasonable belief that such disclosure will prevent a participant from committing a criminal or illegal act likely to result in death or serious bodily harm.
 No mediator may appear as counsel for any person in the same or any related matter."
 R. 1:40-4(d).

-Located in Edison, NJ, our firm offers experienced legal counsel to clients in the Edison and surrounding areas.
+Located in Iselin, NJ, our firm offers experienced legal counsel to clients in Edison and all of Middlesex County.